On Matsushita $\pi_1^2$ discrete fundamental groups: Introduction

 Perhaps the most natural (and widely-studied) notion of fundamental group for a graph $X$ is to simply regard $X$ as a simplicial complex, with its edges as $1$-simplices, and then to define $\pi_1(X)$ to be the fundamental group of that simplicial complex.
 It is well-known (see \cite{stillwell}, for example), that for a connected graph $X$, we have that $\pi_1(X)$ is a free group.
 Our second main theorem contrasts sharply with this --- far from the severe restriction on what sort of group $\pi_1(X)$ can be (it must be free), $\pi_1^2(X)$ can be any group whatsoever.

 Other versions of discrete fundamental groups for graphs appear in the literature, and other authors have proved results similar to ours for those.
 One such version was studied by \cite{barcelo} and \cite{kapulkin}, among others.
 In that version, to a given graph they associate a group $A_1(X)$.
 In \cite{barcelo}, the authors obtain a Seifert van Kampen-type result for $A_1$, and in \cite{kapulkin}, this result is strengthened.
-Using this stronger theorem, they prove that for any given finitely presented group $G$, there exists a graph $X$ such that $A_1(X)\cong G$.
-In \cref{sec:classifying}, we briefly discuss the relationship between $A_1$ and $\pi_1^2$, and we improve this theorem of \cite{kapulkin} by removing the condition that $G$ be finitely presented.
+Using this stronger theorem, they prove that for any group $G$, there exists a graph $X$ such that $A_1(X)\cong G$.
+In \cref{sec:classifying}, we briefly discuss the relationship between $A_1$ and $\pi_1^2$, and we note that our construction yields an alternate proof of the theorem of \cite{kapulkin}.
+(Essentially, our proof uses coverings, whereas their proof uses their analogue of the Seifert-van Kampen-theorem.)

 We note that in \cite{grigoryan}, a Seifert van Kampen-type theorem is proved for yet another notion of discrete fundamental group.

 Although to the authors' knowledge, there is not yet a generalization of $\pi_1^2$ to some form of higher homotopy groups for graphs, for a given graph $X$ there is however a family of groups $A_n(X)$.
 In \cite{barcelo}, these are referred to as being akin to higher homotopy groups.
 It might be interesting to know whether, given an abelian group $G$ and an integer $n\geq 2$, there exists a graph $X$ such that $A_n(X)\cong G$, and $A_j(X)$ is trivial for all $j\neq n$.
 Perhaps such a construction might be modeled on that of Eilenberg-MacLane spaces, in the way that our construction in \cref{sec:coverings} is modeled on Milnor's construction of classifying spaces.